L4 Series Drill Point Dies: Heavy-Duty Tooling for Structural Fastener Production

 Retrofit and Renovation

-When adding new structural members to existing steel buildings, self-drilling screws often replace field-drilled bolted connections because they can be installed from one side.
+When adding new structural members to existing steel buildings, self-drilling screws can serve as an alternative to field-drilled bolted connections in approved shear-transfer applications, particularly where single-side access is required.
 These retrofit applications frequently involve unknown substrate thicknesses, so the L4's robust drill point geometry provides a margin of safety.

 Production Tips for L4 Dies